adunning/dissertation/4-reading-alexander.md

 > | ¶ May God give you the joy of the present and continuing life,
 > |     and all good things, my lord.

 Read literally, this might precisely explain the various layers of addition found in the manuscript, and why it apparently returned to Cirencester later on.
-This quotation of Alexander is also a significant clue as to the author's identity.
+The quotation of Alexander might also be a significant clue as to the author's identity.
 In its original context, it is from the end of a poem entrusting a nephew for education to a 'doctor Radulfe', possibly Ralph of Dunstable, who wrote a verse life of St Alban [@hunt:1984schools, pp. 12–13; @rigg:1992history, p.
 124; @mcleod:1980alban, pp. 412–16]:

 > | Quem tibi transmitto doctor Radulfe nepotem⸵
 > |     Suscipe. deuota sedulitate doce.